 A teacher for many years at Peterhouse, Marondera, Zimbabwe, he has an easy and interesting way of imparting information along with a good smattering of humour to his fellow birders.
 We are so fortunate to have his expertise available to us in the Lakes Bird Club.
 He has contributed articles to many magazines and written several books including the perennial 1970‘s Zimbabwe Bundu Series and many other significant birding books.

 The wonderful personalized Peter Ginn Bird Safaris were suspended due to the ill-health of his wife, Liz but she lost her battle with cancer in July 2012.
 During her illness Peter stayed close and held local Bird Identification courses on a regular basis in the Garden Route area.
-In time to come he may resume his safaris.
+He continues to hold one day workshops from time to time.

 It is an excellent book for beginners of all ages.

-“Basic Bird ID in Southern Africa” can be purchased directly from Peter for R75-00 plus postage.
+Signed copies of “Basic Bird ID in Southern Africa” can be purchased directly from Peter for R140-00 (plus postage if it needs to be posted.
+See details below.)

 Notes from Pat Nurse - LBC Chairlady